 Evaluation meetings are organized immediately after each exercise in each emergency centre and at ASN a few weeks after the exercise.

 3.1.
 REGULATORY FRAMEWORK

 Nuclear legislation in France was developed in successive stages alongside technological advances and growth in the atomic energy field.
-Therefore, many of the enactments governing nuclear activities are to be found in the general French legislation on environmental protection, water supply, atmospheric pollution, public health and labour.
+Therefore, many of the enactments governing nuclear activities are to be found in the general French legislation on environmental protection, public health and labour.

 Although French nuclear law is characterized by its variety of sources, as in other countries with nuclear energy capacities, the original features of this legislation derive chiefly from international recommendations or regulations.
-For example, radiation protection standards are derived from the recommendations of the International Commission on Radiological Protection (ICRP) and directives issued by the European Atomic Energy Community or Euratom (formerly the European Community).
-Likewise, the French Act of 1968 on the liability of nuclear operators is directly derived from the Paris Convention of 29 July 1960.
+For example, radiation protection standards are derived from the recommendations of the International Commission on Radiological Protection and directives issued by the European Atomic Energy Community or Euratom (formerly the European Community).
+Likewise, the French provisions on the liability of nuclear operators are directly derived from the Paris Convention of 29 July 1960.

-In June 2006, Act No. 2006-686 on transparency and safety created the ASN.
-It is an independent administrative agency headed by five members designated by the President of the Republic and the presidents of the two Parliamentary Assemblies.
+In June 2006, Act No. 2006-686 on transparency and security created the ASN.
+It is an independent administrative agency headed by five members designated by the President of the Republic and the presidents of the two parliamentary assemblies.
 The agency is consulted before decisions concerning nuclear safety, nuclear security and radioprotection are taken by decrees.
 It can also complete the legislation on technical matters, but its decisions may be approved by the ministers in charge of these questions.
-The ASN is also responsible for:
+The ASN is also responsible for the following: